 I’m not sure why the Law Enforcement community has not made any attempt to educate people about this.
 I am not a lawyer, nor am I a law enforcement officer.
 But, this topic is something I’ve studied a fair bit.
 If any knowledgeable person reading this finds any flaws, please let me know!

-It is a three-pronged test.
+It is a three-pronged test to articulate a “reasonable fear of imminent death or grievous bodily harm.”
 Remember this acronym: “AOJ.”
-All three legs of this test must be met SIMULTANEOUSLY in order for Lethal Force to be legally justified.
+All three legs of this test must be met SIMULTANEOUSLY in order to say that the victim has a “reasonable fear” of imminent death or grievous bodily harm.
 It also applies to citizens in most states.
 You should know your own state’s laws.

 A is for Ability.

 The threat / suspect / bad guy must have the ABILITY to cause you grievous bodily harm.
 That ability MIGHT include a weapon such as a knife, baseball bat, or gun.
 And, any of those would qualify as Ability.
 But they are not a sole qualifier.
 Ability can be established simply by a “disparity of force.”
 A disparity of force could be a 250-lb man vs a 120-lb woman.
 Mind you, he doesn’t need to be armed.
 He is simply bigger and stronger and could cause grievous harm or death to his victim using only his hands.
 Another example might be two men in an altercation, but the aggressor is a trained MMA fighter, and the victim is a chess champion who can’t lift a sack of potatoes and buys his clothes in the teens department.
 Disparity of force.
 Yet another example would be 6 thugs (all unarmed) vs a single male victim.
 Does the attacker(s) have the ABILITY to cause grievous harm or death to the victim trying to defend himself?